ecolearnia/ecolearnia-account/README.md

 - For debugging, you will also require node-inspector.

-### Downloading and building
+### Downloading and installing

-The easiest way to install the EL-S is to clone the repository from github
+The easiest way to install the EL-A is to clone the repository from github

 `git clone https://github.com/ecolearnia/ecolearnia-account.git`